corespring/corespring-api/README.md

 #### Deployment steps:
 see [Amazon Docs] (http://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/PrivateContent.html)

-Note: The Cloudfront console is slow.
+**Note 1:** The Cloudfront console is slow.
 Changing any of the settings in there easily can take 5 minutes before it is applied.
 Better to do this in quiet hours on prod.
+**Note 2:** The settings for restricted access are tied to the cloudfront distribution.
+If you set the distribution to require signed urls, all items in there will need to be signed.

 1. Create CloudFront Key Pairs
 see [Amazon howto] (http://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/private-content-trusted-signers.html#private-content-creating-cloudfront-key-pairs)